GR

 1. Acting Under Medical Supervision: Limited Liability

-Maritime medics perform medical interventions under direct supervision from qualified physicians using telemedicine platforms.
-This ensures their legal liability remains limited.
-Though medics possess the competence to carry out basic medical procedures, they do not act independently.
+Maritime medics perform medical interventions under the direct supervision of qualified physicians using telemedicine platforms.
+Therefore, their legal liability remains limited.
+Although medics possess the competence to carry out basic medical procedures, they do not act independently.
 Instead, they follow real-time instructions from licensed doctors, who retain primary legal responsibility for the medical decisions made.

 Consequently, the overseeing physician assumes accountability for outcomes, rather than the medic.
 This collaboration ensures maritime medics act as extensions of the doctor’s care, protecting them from legal exposure.